I have been single for a while now. Years, to be precise.

-One that irks me the most is that I’m single because I’m too picky.
+The one that irks me the most is that I’m single because I’m too picky.
 But c’mon, if you’re meant to meet this person in your 20’s, or 30’s, which God forbid, that’s already too old, and then probably live up until you’re 70 or 80, this means that you’re selecting someone who you’ll spend a significant portion of your adult life with.
-So hell, yes, I will be picky about a life partner.
-Of course, reasonably because no one is perfect, but you have to have some uncompromisable key metrics that compliment your values.
+So, hell, yes, I will be picky about a life partner.
+Of course, reasonably, because no one is perfect.
+But, you have to have some uncompromisable key metrics that compliment your values.

 Are you single?
 Here are some of the aspects that I love about being single and you should, too.

 1. You Can Focus On Yourself